 The Hiking is Amazing

-One of the most appealing aspects of New Zealand for Eric and I was the fact that the hiking was just incredible.
-The hikes range from quick day hikes to massive treks.
-We were able to amazing hikes like Roy’s Peak on the South Island and Hooker Valley by Mount Cook.
+One of the most appealing aspects of New Zealand for Eric and me was the fact that the hiking was just incredible.
+We are avid hikers and enjoy hikes that have an incredible view.
+New Zealand has hundreds of hikes to choose from.
+The hikes range from quick day hikes to massive treks that Kiwi’s refer to as the “Great Walks”.
+We were able to do amazing hikes like Roy’s Peak on the South Island (relatively difficult) and Hooker Valley by Mount Cook (easy).

 The best part about hiking in New Zealand is that there is a hike for everybody.
 Because of the diverse landscape, you can hike on the beach, in the mountains, and even over volcanoes!